Jean-Pierre Coffe: Television career

-Jean-Pierre Coffe then began a career in television in the early 1980s.
-He joined Canal+ on November 4, 1984, and appeared on a number of occasions in the programs hosted by Michel Denisot.
+Jean-Pierre Coffe then began a career in television in the early 1970s.
+He joined Canal+ on November 4, 1984, and appeared on a number of occasions in the programs hosted by Michel Deist.
 In 1992 and 1993, he made his first appearances in La Grande Famille hosted by Jean-Luc Delarue and Demain hosted by Michel Denisot for the cooking theme.

-He then joined the French public television channels where he hosted a cooking program with children titled Comment c'est fait ? ("How is it done?") from 1992 to 1993 on France 3, followed in 1994 by C'est tout Coffe ("This is all Coffe") on France 2.
+He then joined the French public channel where he hosted a cooking program with children titled Comment c'est fait ? ("How is it done?") from 1992 to 1993 on France 3, followed in 1994 by C'est tout Coffe ("This is all Coffe") on France 2.
 He joined private channel TF1 in 1999 to present Bien jardiner ("Gardening well"), produced by Jean-Luc Delarue, who finally decided to end the broadcast soon after, which marked the end of their friendship.
 In 2003, he joined Michel Drucker on France 2 where he served as a food critic in the program Vivement dimanche prochain.
 On 5 September 2012 he announced his departure of the program to spend more time on writing.